 If you are unsure about how to complete the Workers Compensation Claim Form.
 Foyle Legal prepared this step by step video on how to complete workers compensation claim form.

 Has Foyle Legal acted in a claim involving my workers’ compensation insurer?

-We have represented WA injured workers and helped them to reach successful workers compensation settlements with most approved WorkCover WA insurers.
-This includes (but not limited) to: Allianz, Catholic Church Insurance, GIO, CGU, QBE, Wesfarmers Insurance, Zurich Insurance, and Insurance Commission of Western Australia (RiskCover).
+We have represented WA injured workers extensively by providing Workcover WA legal advice.
+We helped injured workers to reach successful workers compensation settlements with most approved WorkCover WA insurers.
+This includes (but not limited) to: Allianz, Catholic Church Insurance, GIO, CGU, QBE, Wesfarmers Insurance, WFI, Zurich Insurance, and Insurance Commission of Western Australia (RiskCover).